Protect your ONTAP cluster data using BlueXP backup and recovery

 • For restoring data using Search & Restore, certain resources are provisioned by your cloud provider, and there is per-TiB cost associated with the amount of data that is scanned by your search requests.
 (These resources are not needed for Browse & Restore.)

-• If you need to restore volume data from a backup file that has been moved to archival storage, then there’s an additional per-GiB retrieval fee and per-request fee from the cloud provider.
+• If you plan to restore volume data from a backup file that has been moved to archival object storage, then there's an additional per-GiB retrieval fee and per-request fee from the cloud provider.

 Service charges

-Service charges are paid to NetApp and cover both the cost to create backups and to restore volumes, or files, from those backups.
-You pay only for the data that you protect, calculated by the source logical used capacity (before ONTAP efficiencies) of ONTAP volumes which are backed up to object storage.
+Service charges are paid to NetApp and cover both the cost to create backups to object storage and to restore volumes, or files, from those backups.
+You pay only for the data that you protect in object storage, calculated by the source logical used capacity (before ONTAP efficiencies) of ONTAP volumes which are backed up to object storage.
 This capacity is also known as Front-End Terabytes (FETB).

 There are three ways to pay for the Backup service.
 The first option is to subscribe from your cloud provider, which enables you to pay per month.
 The second option is to get an annual contract.
 The third option is to purchase licenses directly from NetApp.
 Read the Licensing section for details.